ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_reviewing.rst

 *  Where applicable, the pull request has :ref:`testing_integration` and :ref:`testing_units`.
 *  All changes are covered.
 For example, a bug case or a new option separately and in sensible combinations with other options.
 *  Integration tests cover ``check_mode`` if supported.
 *  Integration tests check the actual state of the system, not only what the module reports.
-For example, if the module actually changes a file, check that the file was changed by using the ``ansible.builtin.stat`` module..
+For example, if the module actually changes a file, check that the file was changed by using the ``ansible.builtin.stat`` module.
 *  Integration tests check return values, if applicable.